chaoannricardo/steam-crawler/README.md

 The script have an order of execution.

-  * _steam-game-crawler.py_ download pages that lists games into ./data/games/
+  * **1_steam-game-crawler.py** download pages that lists games into ./data/games/

-  * _steam-game-extractor.py_ extracts games ids from the downloaded pages, saving them into ./data/games.csv
+  * **2_steam-game-extractor.py** extracts games ids from the downloaded pages, saving them into ./data/games.csv

-  * _steam-review-crawler.py_ uses the above list to download game reviews pages into ./data/reviews This process can take a long time (it's a lot of data and the script sleeps between requests to be fair with the server).
+  * **3_steam-review-crawler.py** uses the above list to download game reviews pages into ./data/reviews This process can take a long time (it's a lot of data and the script sleeps between requests to be fair with the server).
     When the script is stopped and restarted it will skip games for which all reviews have been downloaded on the previous run (it does not downloads new reviews for such games).

-  * _steam-review-extractor.py_ extracts reviews and other info from the downloaded pages, saving them into ./data/reviews.csv
+  * **4_steam-review-extractor.py** extracts reviews and other info from the downloaded pages, saving them into ./data/reviews.csv

 Column in the reviews.csv file:
   * game id